RedHatInsights/insights-frontend-storybook/src/docs/teamFMS/chromeDev.md

 ### Keycloak Short Session

 There is also a short-session for Keycloak that will time out your session in 2 minutes instead of 15 minutes.
-To activate it, set localStorage.setItem('chrome:jwt:shortSession, true);
+To activate it, set `localStorage.setItem('chrome:jwt:shortSession, true);` in your browser console.

 ## Build Everything